 Bob Overing | Director

 Bob is a director of Premier, former debater for the USC Trojan Debate Squad, and current student at Yale Law School.
 As a senior in high school, he was ranked #1, earned 11 bids and took 2nd at TOC.
 In college, he cleared at CEDA and qualified to the NDT.
 His students have earned 51 career bids, reached TOC finals, and won many championships.

 Michael is a practicing attorney in Pasadena, CA, and he has been involved in debate since 1976.
 He was a Nebraska state champion in policy debate and went on to debate for the University of Nebraska where he qualified to the NDT.
-He then coached policy at USC where he is now a professor in the communication department.
+He then coached policy at USC where he is now a professor in the Annenberg School for Communication & Journalism.
 In 2010, he became the head coach of Loyola High School’s debate team where he has coached two TOC finalists, a TOC quarterfinalist, and a 6th place policy team at NFL Nationals.

 Tim is the Debate Coach at The Meadows School in Las Vegas.
 He has coached debate for 28 years, teaching at debate camps for 25 years, leading over 40 labs at Michigan, Northwestern and Stanford.
 He has coached state champions in Nevada, Michigan and Illinois, in both Policy and Lincoln Douglas.

 Areas of Expertise: policy debate arguments, especially their use in Lincoln-Douglas.